This post is structured as follows.

 - Calling the React Native Device Info Plugin

 Building a great React Native app more likely requires retrieving the mobile device details like the operating system, version, bundle ID and much more.
-You probably would need these information to compare versions, or perhaps check if the current operating system is Android or iOS and so on.
+You probably would need this information to compare versions, or perhaps check if the current operating system is Android or iOS, and so on.